 McDermott is the best scorer in the group; I mean he does have 3,046 career points on 1,101 made baskets.
 I think Forte perhaps has the deepest range, or he at least attempts the most shots from at least five feet from beyond the arc on above the break triples.
 I think he and Heslip are perhaps the two players who are the most similar, and they both play in the Big 12.

 Anderson has one of the best shots off the dribble, but Baron is close.
-Karvel can stop on a dime off two or three hard dribbles before launching just inside the arc, while Billy lulls defenders to sleep when it appears he is scanning the floor for teammates only to rise up and 'flick' a triple for an uncontested basket.
+Karvel can stop on a dime off two or three hard dribbles before raising up, while Billy lulls defenders to sleep when it appears he is scanning the floor for teammates only to rise up and 'flick' a triple for an uncontested basket.

 Hood, Stauskas, and Wilcox are all athletic enough to drive the lane and finish in transition.
 They can all put the ball on the floor, have good size for their position, and clearly have to be respected from beyond the arc.
 It's why these are the guys who are on mock drafts.